denevell/Natch-Android/README.md

 ## Backlog
 * Test long click on first item in list thread listview
+* Sort of alignment for authors in posts
 * Only receive gcm notifications from uat, not live.

 ### Icebox